CodyReichert/awesome-cl/index.md

 * [Bike](https://github.com/Lovesan/bike) - a cross-platform .Net Core interface.
 [MIT][200].

-## Miscellaneous ##

-* [Foil](http://foil.sourceforge.net/) - A foreign object interface; works with the JVM and CLI.
-Not available on Quicklisp.
-[CPL 1.0][47].

-For Emacs Lisp:
+## Emacs Lisp

 * [CEDAR](https://gitlab.com/sasanidas/cedar) - an advance interactive development environment aiming to be Emacs compatible with all the features that come with it.
-(WIP)
+Stalled.
 * [CLOCC's elisp.lisp](https://sourceforge.net/p/clocc/hg/ci/default/tree/src/cllib/elisp.lisp) - Emacs Lisp in Common Lisp.
   * implementation of the Emacs Lisp language as a Common Lisp package.
 [1999]
   * does not attempt to reimplement the library of functions provided in Emacs to manipulate buffers and other related objects, so it focuses on the "pure" Emacs Lisp language; but it was able to run the non-UI parts of the Emacs Calendar.
 (S. Monnier, M. Sperber)

+## Miscellaneous ##

+* [Foil](http://foil.sourceforge.net/) - A foreign object interface; works with the JVM and CLI.
+Not available on Quicklisp.
+[CPL 1.0][47].

 Game Development
 ================

-* [Trial](https://github.com/shirakumo/trial) - Trial is an OpenGL game engine with a heavy focus on modularity.
-It is supposed to provide a large toolkit of useful bits and pieces from which you can create a game. [zlib][33].
+* [Trial](https://codeberg.org/shirakumo/trial) - Trial is an OpenGL game engine with a heavy focus on modularity.
+It is supposed to provide a large toolkit of useful bits and pieces from which you can create a game.
+Custom: [zlib][33] with a political clause added.
   * the [Kandria](https://kandria.com/) game is built with Trial.
+* [claw-raylib](https://github.com/bohonghuang/claw-raylib) (2023) - Fully auto-generated Common Lisp bindings to Raylib and Raygui using claw and cffi-object.
+Apache 2.0.
+* [raylib](https://github.com/fosskers/raylib/) (2025) - Hand-written bindings to Raylib for improved performance and smaller dependency footprint.
+[MPL-2.0][211].
-* [trivial-gamekit](https://borodust.org/projects/trivial-gamekit/getting-started/) – with this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.
+* [trivial-gamekit](https://github.com/borodust/trivial-gamekit) – With this small framework you would be able to make simple 2D games: draw basic geometric forms, images and text, play sounds and listen to mouse and keyboard input.
 [MIT][200].
-* [virality](https://github.com/bufferswap/ViralityEngine) - A component-based game engine written in Common Lisp [MIT][200].
 * [Xelf](https://gitlab.com/dto/xelf/) - Extensible game library.
 Not available on Quicklisp.
 [GNU LGPL2.1][11].

 Utilities: